-"Lockable" means: the window or door has a properly working lock, or is nailed shut, or t he window is not designed to be opened.
+"Lookable" means: the window or door has a property working lock, or is nailed shut, or the window is not designed to be opened.
 A storm window lock that is working properly is acceptable.
 Windows that are nailed shut are acceptable only if these windows are not needed for ventilation or as an alternate exit in case of fire.
+15 Window Condition